shuang-jie/ZI-MLN/README.md

         text=element_text(size=35))
 ```

-## Simulation study for count table with covariates
+## Reproducing the paper: simulation with covariates

-First we simulate a synthentic count table with covariate.
+First we simulate a synthetic count table with covariates.

 ```
 n = 70